thenexthub/package-manager/Documentation/Usage.md

 * Report tools version of the package:

-        $ swift package tools-version
+        $ codira package tools-version

 * Set the package's tools version to the version of the tools currently in use:

-        $ swift package tools-version --set-current
+        $ codira package tools-version --set-current

 * Set the tools version to a given value:

-        $ swift package tools-version --set <value>
+        $ codira package tools-version --set <value>

 ## Testing

-Use the `swift test` tool to run the tests of a Codira package.
-For more information on the test tool, run `swift test --help`.
+Use the `codira test` tool to run the tests of a Codira package.
+For more information on the test tool, run `codira test --help`.

 ## Running

-Use the `swift run [executable [arguments...]]` tool to run an executable product of a Codira package.
+Use the `codira run [executable [arguments...]]` tool to run an executable product of a Codira package.
 The executable's name is optional when running without arguments and when there is only one executable product.
-For more information on the run tool, run `swift run --help`.
+For more information on the run tool, run `codira run --help`.

 ## Setting the Build Configuration